NinjaRMM/ninjaone_mobile_screening_android/README.md

       - Next Button -> Enabled only when Interests Selectable Field and Pets Selectable Field are both valid.
 When clicking on it, navigate to CreateUserScreen.
       - This screen must send all the inputted and selected data to the next one.
    - CreateUserScreen: This screen must show all the data previously inputted/selected and a button "Create user".
+      - Create User Button -> When clicked, it will do the following:
+        - Save the user into a Room database for created users.
-      - Create User Button -> When clicking on it, navigate back to DashboardScreen, and then in the DashboardScreen, show a Snackbar with the message: "$email user created successfully.", where $email is a back parameter returned from CreateUserScreen.
+        - Navigate back to DashboardScreen, and then in the DashboardScreen, show a Snackbar with the message: "$email user created successfully.", where $email is a back parameter returned from CreateUserScreen.

+   3.2 - In the Dashboard view model, observe the users database.
+   - Below the "Add New User" button, display the users in a list, or an empty database message in case there are no users.

-   3.2 - Add Unit Tests for all Navigation Assessment classes you might find useful.
+   3.2 - Add Unit Tests for all classes you might find useful.

-   3.3 - Pagination Assessment
-   - There are two errors causing crashes when hitting the "Pagination Assessment" button, you must figure them out to proceed.
-   - Create a Repository object to get info from the CharacterService and use it in the CharacterListUseCase.
-   - In the PaginationAssessmentScreen, show the Character list using [Paging3](https://developer.android.com/topic/libraries/architecture/paging/v3-overview).
-     You can find more details about the backend API [here](https://rickandmortyapi.com/documentation).
-   - Set up the Paging to have a prefetch distance that results in an infinite scroll behavior.
-   - Implement the character Image loading with the Coil library.
+4. Please be aware that the use of Clean Architecture pattern will be evaluated.

-4. Please share with us any other improvements you would've made if you had more time at a new file called OTHER_IMPROVEMENTS_README.md.
+5. Please share with us any other improvements you would've made if you had more time at a new file called OTHER_IMPROVEMENTS_README.md.